RyanMontville/War/README.md

 [Version Notes](#notes) | [Screenshots](#screenshots)

 # War
 One of the first side projects I started working on during the Tech Elevator bootcamp was a CLI of the card game War.
 The application evolved as we were taught the different parts of full stack development.
 I knew I wanted to make a web interface for the game, so I created an API.
-After the bootcamp concluded, I wanted to learn React.js, so I used React to build the front end of the app. <a href="https://ryanmontville.github.io/War/">Click here</a> to load the app.
+After the bootcamp concluded, I wanted to learn React.js, so I used React to build the front end of the app.

+I have created a second version of the app in Angular that doesn't rely on the API or Java, so that I could deploy it to GitHub pages.
+The Angular version of the app handles all of the game logic in Typescript.

+The game is now live on GitHub pages. <a href="https://ryanmontville.github.io/War/">Click here</a> to load the app.

 <a id='notes'></a>